YAML Editor

 _id

 is an optional top-level value representing the ID of an existing Fleet.
-If provivded, Shipyard will attempt to look it up and apply the FAC YAML as an update to the Fleet.
+If provivded, Platform will attempt to look it up and apply the FAC YAML as an update to the Fleet.

-If the ID value does not exist, Shipyard will attempt to create a new Fleet with the information provided.
+If the ID value does not exist, Platform will attempt to create a new Fleet with the information provided.

 vesselsβ